Robert Jones (VC): Military achievements

-Jones was 21 years old, serving as a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army din the Anglo-Zulu War.
+Jones was 21 years old, serving as a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army in the Anglo-Zulu War.
 At Rorke's Drift he and Pte.
 593 William Jones were posted in a room of the hospital facing the hill.

 The two men kept up a steady fire against enormous odds.
 Then, while one worked to cut a hole through the partition into the next room, the other shot Zulu after Zulu through the loopholed walls, using his own and his comrade's rifle alternately as the barrels became too hot to hold from the incessant firing.

 By their combined efforts the two men carried six patients to safety through the broken partition.
 A seventh, Sgt.
 Maxfield, was delirious and refused to be helped.
 When Robert Jones returned to take Maxfield to safety by force, he found him in his bed being stabbed by Zulus.
 Robert Jones suffered four assegai spear wounds, was struck by a bullet, and had minor burns.

 After the battle, General Sir Garnet Wolseley awarded Robert and William Jones the VC at Utrecht, Transvaal.